Unnecessary dental procedures are by far the most common and most costly of all dental scams.

 - make your tooth weaker

 - decrease the longevity of the tooth

-You are paying the dentist to destroy your teeth!
+You are paying the bad dentist to destroy your teeth!
 CRAZY.
 Read:

 Avoid the Dental Scam of Unnecessary Dental Procedures

-In Canada, there is a 55% chance that your dental costs are excessive because you are getting unnecessary dental procedures by business dentists which is the most common dentist scam.
+In Canada, there is a 55% chance that your dental costs are excessive because you are getting unnecessary dental procedures by business dentists, which is the most common bad dentist scam.

-The problem in the USA is even worse where a business dentist and corporate dental clinics are the norms.
+The problem in the USA is even worse where business dentists and corporate dental clinics are the norm.
 For example:

 1) An investigative reporter for Reader's Digest visits 50 different dentists: 75% of dentists recommended significantly more treatment than what is taught in dental school

 3) Dental Chain Violated New York Law: overcharging by unnecessary dental procedures

 Avoiding business dentists and their number one dentist scam of unnecessary dental work is the best way to reduce your dental costs and improve your dental health simultaneously.